► When do I need a building or zoning permit?

 The Commonwealth of Pennsylvania has adopted the Home Improvement Consumer Protection Act 132 enforced by the Bureau of Consumer Protection in the Office of the Attorney General.
 It is now required that all contractors who enter into a contract with a homeowner for work more than $500.00 shall be required to register with the Commonwealth.
 The contractor is also required to meet all requirements of the Act.
 Be sure the contractor you use meets the following requirements when entering into a contract for work on your property.
 We encourage the homeowner to empower themselves with the information they need when entering into a contract with a contractor.
 Contact the Pennsylvania Office of the Attorney Generals public access number at 717-772-2425 to obtain information as to whether a contractor is registered.
 Information may also be obtained on their website: www.attorneygeneral.gov

 Contractors who perform residential permit work will be required to have an up-to-date contractor registered with Pennsylvania.
-The contractor will also have to be registered with Warminster Township.
-There is no fee for the registration.
-However, proof of the PA registration and certificate of insurance must be submitted before a permit will be issued or work may begin.
+Proof of the PA registration and certificate of insurance must be submitted before a permit will be issued or work may begin.

 ► Do I need to fill out a workers’ compensation form?